cewebbr/brass/README.md

 ## Association between emotions

-The analysis presented in the [paper](https://arxiv.org/abs/2311.05330), that tests the method on synthetic data and applies to emotions detected on tweets in portuguese, is available in the [./analysis](./analysis) folder.
+The analysis presented in the [paper](https://arxiv.org/abs/2311.05330), that tests the method on synthetic data and applies it to emotions detected on tweets in portuguese, is available in the [./analysis](./analysis) folder.

 The data resulting from the complete annotation process of 4,613 tweets is available at [./data/processed](./data/processed).
 This is the data used in the analysis presented